roman-milk/roman-milk.github.io/mike-trains-a-slut.md

  She looked at the drooping cock thickly covered with cum and her own juices.
 She knew what he wanted.
 As she took his cock into her mouth, Mike sighed with contentment.
 Everything had turned out better than he had hoped for, and he had plenty of ideas for the future.

  "You sleep in my bed from now on Beth."
-Report_Story #1